nimisaya/nimisaya/README.md

 Theory:

-I'm slowly moving my study notes across from a private Trello and adding new topics.
+I am slowly moving my study notes across from a private Trello and adding new topics.
 If you would like to check them out they are available in the [study-note](https://github.com/nimisaya/study-notes) repo.
 They are unpolished but I'm happy for others to use them if they would like.